James Giles (British politician): Local government

 Giles chaired the campaign group Malden Independent Community Organisation (MICO) between 2016 and 2021.
-He co-founded the Kingston Independent Residents Group (KIRG) English political party in February 2017 with the Conservative Cllr Mary Jean Clark, New Malden's former deputy mayor.
-After serving as the KIRG's deputy leader in 2022, he became the party leader by 2024.
-He has been a councillor for Green Lane & St James' since 5 May 2022 and leads The Opposition Group / Kingston Independent Residents Group (KIRG) in the Borough Council.
+He co-founded the Kingston Independent Residents Group (KIRG) English political party in February 2017.
+New Malden's former deputy mayor.
+After serving as the KIRG's deputy leader in 2019, he became the party leader by May 2022.
+He has been a councillor for Green Lane & St James' since 5 May 2022 election and leads The Opposition Group / Kingston Independent Residents Group (KIRG) in the Borough Council.

 While managing the successful campaign of his grandmother, Yvonne Tracey, on a KIRG ticket in the Kingston Borough Council by-election in November 2022, he produced a controversial leaflet accusing the Muslim Ahmadiyya community, to which Tracey's rival Mahmood Rafiq belonged, of propagating homophobia.
 He was investigated by the police over alleged hate crime against the Ahmadiyya, which is denounced as non-Muslim by some Muslim groups, but no charges were brought.

-In November 2023, he was suspended from his position as a Community Wellbeing Local Government Association (LGA) Board Member after circulating a petition for a ceasefire in the Gaza war, which stated that the names of councillors who did not sign would be published "in the interest of accountability".
-This was criticized by some as threatening or intimidating.
+In November 2023, he was suspended from his position as a member of the Community Wellbeing Board of the Local Government Association (LGA) after circulating a petition for a ceasefire in the Gaza war, which stated that the names of councillors who did not sign would be published "in the interest of accountability".
+This was criticised by several councillors as being threatening or intimidating.
 Giles was cleared of 'threatening behaviour', 'bullying' or 'harassment' in an independent investigation report commissioned by Kingston Council, and has taken up new roles with the LGA since.

 Public relations and business

-Giles worked as a public relations consultant for a number of private companies.
 He has been a director of New Malden Markets Ltd since 2024.